niemopen/niem-naming-design-rules/ndr6src.md

 | Range | the class or datatype of a property |
 </br>

-## 4.1 Model class
+## 4.1 Model

-A Model object represents a complete or partial NIEM model.
-(A complete model has a definition for every referenced component.)
+An instance of the Model class in the metamodel represents a complete or partial NIEM model.
+(A complete model has a definition for every referenced component.
+Some components in an incomplete model have URI references to components defined in some other model.)

 <figure>
   <a name="fig4-2"/></a>